 Southern Maine Community College offers an alcohol and drug abuse education program that focuses on risk reduction.
 A variety of programming opportunities are made available to students annually based on incident trends and the needs of current students.
-SMCC hosted an Alcohol and Drug Awareness week in the fall and spring semesters and offered the following programs to students over the 2019-20 school year:
+SMCC hosted an Alcohol and Drug Awareness week in the fall and spring semesters and offered the following programs to students over the Spring of 2020- Fall 2020 semester (Note all programming March of 2020 to December 2020 was done via Zoom, Facebook, Instagram and Discord for COVID safety):